 I first heard about Tai Kwun many years ago, when I was a program manager at Asia Art Archive and I was, and am excited about the potential of the venue.
 It’s stood in Hong Kong since the 1800s; it’s witnessed so many changes and there are so many stories that can be told and retold.
 This is fascinating, and creates an opportunity for people, both from Hong Kong and overseas to reflect on the city.”

 Independent curator Ying Kwok is renowned for her inventive, collaborative approach, and has held positions in cities as diverse as Manchester UK, Gdansk and New York – she was also the curator of the Hong Kong Pavilion at The 57th Venice Biennale in 2017.
-More recently, Ying was invited by Tai Kwun and the Wellcome Trust UK to curate the Contagious Cities: Far Away, Too Close exhibition.
+More recently, Ying was invited by Tai Kwun and the Wellcome Trust UK to curate the contemporary art part of Contagious Cities: Far Away, Too Close exhibition.

 “For Contagious Cities, I took into account the different character and history of the various parts of Tai Kwun, as well as the materials and content of the artists commissioned, to create a contemporary piece of work.
 As an example, one of the artists (Enoch Cheng) created a sound walk; we offered an audio device with music and narrative which took the audience to six different spots within the venue, each with distinctive character.

 A lot of the time in the visual arts we’re thinking about how to best promote exhibitions so they appeal to a wider audience.
 Those who are interested in culture and art will always come, but it’s hard to get the wider community through the door.
 But at Tai Kwun it’s the opposite; there are so many people who visit the space, and who then also visited the exhibition.